 So, which is more valuable?
 It depends on a number of factors, including rarity, demand, and market conditions.
 In general, however, emeralds are more valuable than diamonds.

 When it comes to a cost comparison, emeralds are often more expensive than diamonds.
 For instance, a one-carat emerald can cost around $1,000 while a one-carat diamond of the same size may only cost $600.
 However, this does not mean that emeralds are always more valuable than diamonds.
 In fact, the value of diamonds tends to be much higher than that of emeralds.
-Here is a breakdown of the cost comparison between these two precious stones:
+Here is a breakdown of the emerald vs diamond price:

 - Size: When comparing the value of emeralds vs diamonds, size is an important factor to consider.
 Emeralds are typically larger in size than diamonds, which means they weigh more.
 This makes them rare and therefore, more valuable.